npjg/nefile/README.md

 Like its namesake [`pefile`](https://github.com/erocarrera/pefile) does for the modern Portable Executable format, this `nefile` library parses the ancient 16-bit New Executable (NE) format.

 I drafted this library because here are not many good cross-platform tools for analyzing and extracting data (more than just code) from NE files.
-For instance, Ghidra is great at decompilation but not really at resources.
-This library fills that gap.
+For instance, Ghidra is great at decompilation but not really at resources. `wrestool` and `icoutils` are the only tools I have found to date that can extract resources from NE files, but I ran into multiple issues using `wrestool`, including resources being corrupted upon extraction.

+This library fills the gap.
 Also, I just love Windows 3.1.

 Currently there is read-only support for the NE header and resources, as that's all I need at the moment.
 Feel free to contribute if you need other functionality from Python!

+## Spec References
+The main spec reference used is the Microsoft Windows 3.1 Programmer's Reference, Volume 4 (Resources), referred to in the code as `W3.1PRV4`.

+The Microsoft MS-DOS Programmer's Reference helped provide insight into the DOS MZ header.

 ## Installation
 Get it [on PyPI](https://pypi.org/project/nefile/): ```pip3 install nefile```